confeitaria/inelegant/readme.rst

     <unittest.runner.TextTestResult run=1 errors=0 failures=1>
     >>> os.remove(path)

 The file path can be either relative or absolute.
-If it is not absolute, it will be relative to the module where ``infinder.TestFinder`` was instantiated.
+If it is not absolute, it will be relative to the module where ``TestFinder`` was instantiated.

 The ``load_tests()`` method
 ---------------------------